corourke/js-programming-challenges/README.md

 ### Introduction to Blockchain Challenges

+> This is an in-progress project to provide beginning JavaScript programmers with blockchain oriented programming challenges.
+I'm still working out the structure.

 Blockchain technology has been one of the most transformative forces in recent years.
 Whether you're interested in cryptocurrencies, supply chain management, or distributed data storage,understanding the basic elements of a blockchain is invaluable.

 In this series of challenges, we will walk you through the foundational elements of a blockchain:

-1. **Introduction to Hashing with `crypto-js`**: [[bc01_hashing]] The first challenge introduces you to the concept of cryptographic hashing, a fundamental building  block  in the world of blockchain.
+1. **Introduction to Hashing with `crypto-js`**: The first challenge introduces you to the concept of cryptographic hashing, a fundamental building  block  in the world of blockchain.
 Hashing functions enable us to maintain data integrity and are a cornerstone in the construction of blockchains.

 2. **Creating a Basic Block Structure**: Building upon your knowledge of hashing, the second challenge directs you toward creating a single block.
 You'll learn how blocks contain data and how they are chained together to ensure integrity.